MatejBendik/MatejBendik/README.md

 - ⚡ Average Neovim Enjoyer
 - 📄 Notion Templates creator
 - 📚 I'm currently learning Java
-- 💪 Addicted to the gym and self-improvement
+- 💪 Obsessed with the gym and self-improvement
 - 🎓 Studying at the Technical University of Kosice

 ### Projects I've built: